At U.N., Guyana blasts Venezuela over century-old border spat

 Maduro withdrew his country’s ambassador to Guyana in July after demanding a halt to oil exploration by Exxon Mobil Corp off the coast of a region known as the Essequibo.
 In September, he yanked accreditation for Guyana’s ambassador to Venezuela.

-On Sunday, Maduro said he and Granger agreed to restore their respective ambassadors after meeting in New York.
+On Sunday, Maduro said the countries would restore their respective ambassadors after meeting with Granger and U.N.
+Secretary-General Ban Ki-moon in New York.

-“The diplomacy of peace prevailed,” Maduro said during his speech to the General Assembly on Tuesday.

 Exxon in May said it had found oil in an area known as the Stabroek Block under a license granted by Guyana’s government.
 The company has declined to comment on the dispute.